duc-beluga/MERN_Framework/README.md

-# This is the template for MERN stack
+# This is the template for MERN stack (Inspired by HACKATHON)

 ---